Director - Member Engagement & Inclusion at American Chamber of Commerce Ireland

 I joined the American Chamber of Commerce Ireland 18 years ago as finance and operations manager.
 Even though the chamber is 60 years old this year, it hadn’t been a commercial organisation up to that point so it was the early stages and there were lots of opportunities for personal growth.

 My job has expanded as the chamber has grown over the last 18 years.
-I’m now member network and programmes director and I spend most of my time facilitating our members in learning from, meeting and talking to each other.
+I’m now Member Engagement & Inclusion Director and I spend most of my time facilitating our members in learning from, meeting and talking to each other.
 It means I’m quite frequently in rooms with people who are experts at what they do but they need me to help them connect.

 Why did you decide to do the MSc in Business (Leadership & Management Practice) Pathway?

 About six or seven years ago I increasingly wanted to know more about the foundation knowledge a lot of these people have from coming through colleges.
 I wanted to have the language they use and the toolkits and also to understand what I did know and what I didn’t.